canonical/kafka-operator/docs/index.md

 ## In this documentation

+Charmed Apache Kafka documentation has the following topics.

 ### Get started

 Set up your environment, understand the requirements, and deploy your first Charmed Apache Kafka cluster.